All musical instruments are authentic pieces imported directly from west Africa

 The underneath shape of each strip will define its main sound.

 Each strip has its own resonators made of calabash bowls of corresponding sizes attached to its base.
-Two holes covered with thin egg membrane can be found on the calabash bowls, which gives the buzzing sound effect and allow fine tuning .
+Two holes covered with thin egg membrane on the calabash bowls, gives its buzzing sound effect .
 Two mallets with natural rubber tips, are used to strike the keys.

-The first Balafon (The Sosso-Bala) was crafted by Soumaworo Kante over 800 years ago.
+The oldest Balafon (The Sosso-Bala) was crafted by Soumaworo Kante over 800 years ago.

 He kept his instrument jealousy guarded and allowed no one to touch it but himself.